jabez4jc/openalgo-gsheets/README.md

 ## 📝 .env Configuration

-Create a `.env` file in the same folder:
+Create a `.env` file in the same folder or rename the sample.env and update it:

 ```
 # OpenAlgo Live Feed Configuration